Efraín Ríos Montt: In Guatemala

 On 20 May 2013, the Constitutional Court of Guatemala overturned Ríos Montt's conviction on the grounds that he had not been allowed an effective defense during some of the proceedings.
 General Ríos Montt's retrial began in January 2015, but the court later ruled that the proceedings would not be public.
 It also held that no sentence could be pronounced due to Ríos Montt's age and deteriorating physical and mental condition.
 Earlier, Guatemala's forensic authority ruled that Ríos Montt could not defend himself effectively due to dementia.
 The retrial had not been completed when Ríos Montt died in April 2018, and the court, therefore, closed the case against him.
 His co-defendant, former chief of military intelligence José Mauricio Rodríguez Sánchez, was acquitted in September 2018, although the court found that the counter-insurgency strategy of the Guatemalan army had amounted to genocide.

-Anthropologist David Stoll, though granting that large numbers of innocent civilians were killed by the army under Ríos Montt's presidency, questioned both the fairness of 2013 trial and the grounds for the charge of genocide.
+Anthropologist David Stoll, though granting that large numbers of innocent civilians were killed by the army under Ríos Montt's presidency, questioned both the fairness of the 2013 trial and the grounds for the charge of genocide.
 Stoll has also argued that the cases brought earlier before the Audiencia Nacional of Spain had not progressed because of the difficulty of proving that the crimes committed by the Guatemalan Army had followed an "intent to destroy, in whole or in part” a racial or ethnic group, as required by the international statutes to obtain a conviction for genocide.

 Death

-Ríos Montt died of a heart attack at his home in Guatemala City on April 1, 2018, at the age of 91.
+Ríos Montt died of a heart attack at his home in Guatemala City on 1 April 2018, at the age of 91.
 The then-incumbent president of Guatemala, Jimmy Morales, expressed his public condolences over the death of General Ríos Montt.